nau/scalus/Tutorial.md

 object ReusableCode {
   val constant = BigInt(1)
   def usefulFunction(a: BigInt): BigInt = a + 1
+  @Ignore // this function is not compiled to UPLC def shouldNotBeInUplc() = ???
 }

 val modules = compile {